Rounding Error Analysis of Linear Recurrences Using Generating Series: Related Work

 \section{Related Work}

-There is a large body of literature on numerical aspects of linear recurrence sequences, with a focus on stability issues and backward recurrence algorithms\footnote{Where the recurrence relation is used for decreasing~$n$ and combined with asymptotic information on the sequence, typically to compute minimal solutions.}.
-A good entry point is Wimp's book~{\cite{Wimp1984}}.
-Comparatively little has been written on linear recurrences considered in the forward direction, in Wimp's words, ``not because a forward algorithm is more difficult to analyze, but rather for the opposite reason---that its analysis was considered straightforward''~{\cite{Wimp1972}}.
+There is a large body of literature on numerical aspects of linear recurrence sequences, especially solutions of three-term recurrences.
+The main focus is on on stability issues and backward recurrence algorithms---algorithms where the recurrence relation is used for decreasing~$n$ and combined with asymptotic information on the sequence, typically to compute minimal solutions.
+An important early example this nature is Olver's error analysis~\cite{Olver1964} of Miller's method for computing the minimal solution of a second-order recurrence.
+We refer to Wimp's book~{\cite{Wimp1984}} for further references.

+Here we only consider linear recurrences used in the forward direction.
+Comparatively little has been written on that subject, in Wimp's words, ``not because a forward algorithm is more difficult to analyze, but rather for the opposite reason---that its analysis was considered straightforward''~{\cite{Wimp1972}}.
 The first completely explicit error analysis of general linear recurrences that we are aware of appears in the work of Oliver~{\cite[Section~2]{Oliver1967}} (see also~{\cite{Oliver1965}}).
 However, the importance of using linearity to study the propagation of local errors was recognized well before.
-For example, the first of Henrici's books on numerical methods for differential equations~{\cite[Section~1.4]{Henrici1962}} uses the terms ``local round-off error'' and ``accumulated round-off error'' with the same meaning as we do in a closely related setting.
+For example, it is apparent in Clenshaw's discussion~\cite{Clenshaw1955} of his algorithm for computing partial sums of Chebyshev series, and the first of Henrici's books on numerical methods for differential equations~{\cite[Section~1.4]{Henrici1962}} uses the terms ``local round-off error'' and ``accumulated round-off error'' with the same meaning as we do.

+In the same vein as Oliver's work, Barrio, Melendo, and Serrano~\cite{BarrioMelendoSerrano2003} analyze the floating-point evaluation of general linear recurrences of finite order.
+Their result is a first-order bound, meaning that terms of order~$\Omicron(u^2)$ where $u$~is the unit roundoff are omitted.
+Furthermore, due to its generality, the bound is complicated and expressed in terms of quantities that may be difficult to estimate.
+We believe that the approach presented here offers at least a partial remedy to these limitations.
+In more specific situations, though, readily exploitable bounds are available in the literature.
+This includes in particular algorithms based on linear recurrences for evaluating finite generalized Fourier series, like Clenshaw's method \cite[e.g.,][]{Elliott1968,Barrio2002}.

-Furthermore, linear recurrences are a special cases of triangular systems of linear equations.
-For example, computing the first $n$~terms of the sequence $c_n$~of the previous section is the same as solving the banded Toeplitz system
+Linear recurrences can also be viewed as special cases of triangular systems of linear equations.
+For example, computing the first $n$~terms of the sequence $(c_n)$~of the previous section is the same as solving the banded Toeplitz system